andytudhope/dyeing-the-blue-book/content/voice.md

 ---

+"If the veil was lifted I could not be any more certain." — Hadith qudsi

+---

+"My Earth and My Heaven cannot contain Me, but the heart of My faithful servant contains Me." — Hadith Qudsi

+--

 "Out of all things comes oneness
 and from oneness comes all things" — Herakleitos

 ---

+"Allah has not placed two hearts within a man."
+(33:4)

+---

 "In one moment of attraction the beggar becomes the king and in one instant a mountain mass is reduced to straw.
 Step out on the path of the master Muhammad's _mi'raj_ and delight in all the mighty signs." — Shaykh Sa'd ud-Dīn Mahmūd Shabistārī

+---

+"Whoever acts without insight is like the one who chases after a mirage in the desert: his haste will only increase his distance." — Iman Ja\`far alSadiq

 ---